Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Rating: 4.4/5 · Starting at ~$85/month · Coverage up to $10M

-CFC Underwriting is a cyber insurance specialist, not a generalist insurer that happens to offer cyber coverage.
-That distinction matters.
+CFC Underwriting is a cyber insurance specialist, not a generalist insurer that happens to offer cyber coverage (see our CFC vs Hiscox comparison for a detailed breakdown).
+That distinction matters more than you might think.
 While companies like Hiscox and Chubb cover everything from property to professional liability to cyber, CFC focuses specifically on emerging risks — with cyber being their flagship product.
+They've been writing cyber policies since 1999, making them one of the longest-standing specialists in the market (Source: CFC Underwriting company profile).

 CFC's Cyber Response app is a practical tool for incident management.
-When a breach occurs, the app provides step-by-step guidance, connects you with CFC's incident response team, and helps coordinate the various workstreams (forensics, legal, notification, PR) that a breach response requires.
+When a breach occurs, the app provides step-by-step guidance, connects you with CFC's incident response team, and helps coordinate the various workstreams — forensics, legal, notification, public relations — that a breach response requires.
+For a mid-size agency without a dedicated IT security team, this kind of guided response can be invaluable.

 Pros: